martinjos/popcluster/README.txt

 So we can multiply the longitude by 0.6 to convert lat/lon into an approximate spatial grid.
 Then divide longitude by 0.6 to go back to lat/lon.

+TODO: the output areas have populations that can vary by a factor of up to about 41.
+So the k-Means analysis should be weighted in some way, perhaps by duplicating points.